earthly/website/blog/_posts/2023-10-24-create-python-package.md

 See https://pypi.org/help/#project-name for more information.
 ~~~

 The name being in used forced me to look for a new name and its a good thing I did because it turns out `PyMerge` is a horrible name.
+The package name is the first impression of your package people get - it's worth investing time to get it right and ensure your project puts its best foot forward.

 When selecting a name for your package, follow these rules set forth by the Python Packaging Authority (PyPA):

 - **Keep It Short & Descriptive:** Names should be short, but also give a clear idea of what the package does.
 For example, requests is a popular library that makes HTTP requests.